AnyLog-co/documentation/deployments/executing_scripts.md

 cd AnyLog-Network/scripts/
 ```

-3. Either create a new script, or utilize the existing `local_script.al` file to write the your personalized script.
+3. Either create a new script, or utilize the existing `local_script.al` file to write your personalized script.
 When setting the `Enable Local Script` configuration to **true**, the default deployment process will automatically run
 `local_script.al` when starting.
 ```shell